fabiocicerchia/dev-learning-path/README.md

 [![Follow me on twitter](https://img.shields.io/twitter/follow/fabiocicerchia.svg?logo=twitter)](https://twitter.com/fabiocicerchia)

 Do you like this project?
-Please considering [Sponsoring Me](https://www.patreon.com/fabiocicerchia) or ★ starring this repo!
+Please considering [sponsoring me](https://www.patreon.com/fabiocicerchia) or ★ starring this repo!

 ## Prerequisites

  1. English Fluency
  1. PC / Mac / RPi / etc

+## Notes

+The resources might have a tag `must-learn` because the author considers those as a foundation item that cannot be skipped.

 ## Contents